— A solution which is not precisely correct, but that solves the problem well enough for the time being. A quick-and-dirty solution.

 . . . . . . .

-Another example of a kluge is the Turing test as a means of determining if a computer has achieved true
+The Turing test is an example of this use of kluges to leapfrog our understanding out of a perceptual dead-end.
+The Turing Test is a means of determining if a computer has achieved true

 intelligence (i.e., machine consciousness